Sir William Bull, 1st Baronet: Family

 Bull married Lilian Hester Brandon, daughter of Gabriel Samuel Brandon, on 5 January 1904.
 They had four sons.
 He was succeeded in the baronetcy by his eldest son Stephen.
 His third son, Anthony Bull, was Chairman of London Transport from 1965 to 1971.
-His youngest son, Peter Bull, became a well-known character actor.
+His youngest son, Peter Bull, became a well-known actor.
 Lady Bull died on 3 September 1963.